Tom Watson, Baron Watson of Wyre Forest

-Thomas Anthony Watson, Baron Watson of Wyre Forest (born 8 January 1967) is a British former politician who served as Deputy Leader of the Labour Party from 2015 to 2019 and Shadow Secretary of State for Digital, Culture, Media and Sport from 2016 to 2019.
-A member of the Labour Party, he was Member of Parliament (MP) for West Bromwich East from 2001 to 2019.
-Since 2022 he has been a member of the House of Lords.
+Thomas Anthony Watson, Baron Watson of Wyre Forest (born 8 January 1967) is a British politician who served as Deputy Leader of the Labour Party from 2015 to 2019.
+A member of the House of Lords since 2022, he was the member of Parliament (MP) for West Bromwich East from 2001 to 2019.

-Born in Sheffield, Watson was raised in Kidderminster where he was educated at King Charles I School.
-He first became involved in Labour Party and trade union activism when studying at the University of Hull and was chair of the National Organisation of Labour Students from 1992 to 1993.
+Born in Sheffield, Watson was raised in Kidderminster, where he was educated at King Charles I School.
+He first became involved in Labour Party and trade-union activism while studying at the University of Hull and was chair of the National Organisation of Labour Students from 1992 to 1993.
 After working in marketing and advertising, he began working full-time for the Labour Party, including on its 1997 general election campaign, and then for the Amalgamated Engineering and Electrical Union.

 Elected MP for West Bromwich East at the 2001 general election, Watson was Parliamentary Under-Secretary of State for Veterans from May to September 2006 and Parliamentary Secretary for the Cabinet Office from 2008 to 2009.
-In October 2011, Ed Miliband appointed him as the Labour Party's National Campaign Coordinator and as Deputy Chair of the National Executive Committee.
-He resigned from both roles in July 2013 following a controversy over the selection of a new parliamentary candidate for Falkirk to replace Eric Joyce.
+In October 2011, Ed Miliband appointed him as the Labour Party's national campaign coordinator and deputy chair.
+He resigned from both roles in July 2013, following a controversy over the selection of a new parliamentary candidate for Falkirk.

-On 12 September 2015, Watson was elected Deputy Leader of the Labour Party, alongside new leader Jeremy Corbyn, gaining 198,962 votes or 50.7%, including second preference votes from those who voted for other candidates.
-Following the conviction of Carl Beech in July 2019 for making false allegations of paedophilia, Watson was criticised by high-profile victims and their relatives for his role in the affair.
-On 6 November 2019, Watson announced that he would be standing down both as an MP and as Deputy Leader, and leave office on 12 December 2019, stating that his reasons for standing down were "personal, not political".
-He later admitted that he had voted for Owen Smith in the 2016 leadership election.
+On 12 September 2015, Watson was elected as Deputy Leader of the Labour Party alongside the new leader, Jeremy Corbyn.
+Following the conviction of Carl Beech in July 2019 for making false allegations of paedophilia, Watson was criticised by high-profile victims and their relatives for his role in the affair, known as Operation Midland.

+In November 2019, Watson announced that he would not seek re-election as an MP at the 2019 general election and also that he would also resign as deputy leader of the Labour Party stating that his reasons for doing so were "personal, not political".
+He later revealed that he had voted for Owen Smith in the 2016 leadership election.
 In March 2020, he was appointed chair of UK Music and later that year was made a senior adviser on problem gambling to Flutter Entertainment.